SlithyMatt/x16-xci/README.md

 Note that the toolbar is pinned and no menus are visible to show how the tile layout will be centered in the level area.

 #### About File
-The about file is a help file whoe=se filename is specified by the **about** key in the menu file.
+The about file is a help file whose filename is specified by the **about** key in the menu file.
 It is rendered when the player selects the "About" menu item.
 The example controls file (**mygame_about.txt**) is written as follows.

 ```
 \2H                                   \2